Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

-After developing the notions of strongly interlocked modules and their graded pseudo-traces, we apply our definitions to the settings of the most prominent $C_1$-cofinite vertex operator algebras, namely the Heisenberg and universal Virasoro vertex operator algebras, both of which have level zero Zhu algebra $\mathbb{C}[x]$, which for example fails to be a Frobenius algebra as it is not finite dimensional.
+After developing the notions of strongly interlocked modules and identifying two particular settings in which these will give rise to well-defined graded pseudo-traces, we apply our results to the settings of the most prominent $C_1$-cofinite vertex operator algebras, namely the Heisenberg and universal Virasoro vertex operator algebras, both of which have level zero Zhu algebra $\mathbb{C}[x]$, which for example fails to be a Frobenius algebra as it is not finite dimensional.
 For these vertex operator algebras, we classify the indecomposable modules induced from the level zero Zhu algebra that are interlocked.
-We show that these interlocked Heisenberg and Virasoro modules, are strongly interlocked so that the notion of a graded pseudo-trace still makes sense in this setting, and we calculate some of their key graded pseudo-traces.
+We show that these interlocked Heisenberg and Virasoro modules, are strongly interlocked and that the notion of a graded pseudo-trace is well defined since these examples fall into our two settings where we have shown these strongly interlocked modules have well-defined graded pseudo-traces.
+We then calculate some of their key graded pseudo-traces.

-We prove that all indecomposable reducible modules for the Heisenberg vertex operator algebra for any choice of conformal vector are interlocked, using the fact that all indecomposable modules are induced from the level zero Zhu algebra in this case.
-We then show that these modules are strongly interlocked and compute certain graded pseudo-traces, including the ones associated to the vacuum and conformal vectors.
+We prove that all indecomposable reducible modules for the Heisenberg vertex operator algebra for any choice of conformal vector are strongly interlocked, using the fact that all indecomposable modules are induced from the level zero Zhu algebra in this case, and thus falls into one of our general settings for having strongly interlocked modules with well-defined graded pseudo-traces.
+We then compute certain graded pseudo-traces, including the ones associated to the vacuum and conformal vectors.

-For the universal Virasoro vertex operator algebras, $V_{Vir}(c,0)$ for $c \in\mathbb{C}$, as proved in \cite{BVY}, \cite{BVY-Virasoro}, there are indecomposable modules that are not induced from the level zero Zhu algebra.
+For the universal Virasoro vertex operator algebras, $V_{Vir}(c,0)$ for $c \in\mathbb{C}$, as proved in \cite{BVY, BVY-Virasoro}, there are indecomposable modules that are not induced from the level zero Zhu algebra.
 In this work, we characterize the indecomposable $V_{Vir}(c,0)$-modules induced from the level zero Zhu algebra which are interlocked.
 It is an interesting problem, although very difficult, to characterize interlocked indecomposable $V_{Vir}(c,0)$-modules induced from higher level Zhu algebras.
-The techniques we develop in this paper for analyzing the $V_{Vir}(c,0)$-modules induced from the level zero Zhu can be used to analyze the modules induced at higher levels.
+The techniques we develop in this paper for analyzing the $V_{Vir}(c,0)$-modules induced from the level zero Zhu algebra can be used to analyze the modules induced at higher levels including when one does not know explicitly the higher level Zhu algebra.